Hear practical ideas about how to improve engagement with local government and central government accounts.

 Ed Humpherson, the head of the Office for Statistics Regulation (OSR), focuses on ensuring that statistics and data benefit the public.
 OSR promotes access to high-quality statistics that accurately represent society and drives data quality improvements across the UK government.
 He serves as Vice Chair of The Motability Foundation, trustee of Pro Bono Economics, and participates in advisory roles with organizations like the Regulatory Policy Institute, Admin Data Research UK, and the Economic Statistics Centre of Excellence.
 Ed holds a Chartered Accountant certification and is affiliated with the Institute of Chartered Accountants in England and Wales.

 Alison, who joined ICAEW in 2020, serves as the Director of the Public Sector team, supporting members engaged in public sector work and sustainable finances.
 Since September 2021, she also held the role of Director of the Tax team, representing ICAEW's voice in tax matters for both professionals and the public interest.
-Before ICAEW, Alison spent 25 years at HMRC, including a role as a Commissioners' Advisory Accountant.
+Before ICAEW, Alison spent 25 years at HMRC, including a role as the Commissioners' Advisory Accountant.
 She previously worked in practice, where she qualified as a chartered accountant.

 The conference is an excellent forum of bringing together practitioners, auditors and interested stakeholders to hear from leaders and debate how everyone in the ecosystem works together to tackle key priorities and issues with the objective at all times of ensuring accountability for taxpayers money.